File a Complaint

 |Complaints involving anything else||Department of Justice, Civil Rights Division||See below|

-Filing a Complaint with the Department of Justice, Civil Rights Division
+Filing an ADA Complaint with the Department of Justice, Civil Rights Division

 After You File a Complaint